How to become a Celebrant?

 To perform weddings and civil unions, a celebrant must apply to and be registered with the Department of Internal Affairs, Births Deaths and Marriages.
-Information for can be found on their website:
+Information can be found on their website here.

 For all other ceremonies, a celebrant does not require formal registration.

-The Celebrants Association NZ also believes that celebrant specific professional training leading to a recognised qualification is very important and has approved the qualifications of two New Zealand training providers, The Celebrant School and The Celebrant Training College and both are Celebrants Association NZ approved training providers.
+The Celebrants Association NZ also believes that celebrant specific professional training leading to a recognised qualification is very important and has approved the qualifications of two New Zealand training providers, The Celebrant School and The Celebrant Training College.
+Both are Celebrants Association NZ approved training providers.
 Undertaking celebrant specific training with either of these approved training providers is highly recommended.

-If you would like to join the Celebrants Association NZ, please fill out our online application form.
+If you would like to join the Celebrants Association NZ, please click here.